Five tips to help you create engaging content

 We live in an era of content.
 As Bill Gates proclaimed all the way back in 1996, “Content is king.”

 Today we’re confronted by an avalanche of content daily – from news and blogs to social media and podcasts.
 And with such a quantity of content, it can be hard to stand out and ensure that the content you create gets in front of and excites the right people.

 So how can you ensure this happens?
 And that all your hard work doesn’t disappear into the ether, unwatched, unread, unliked and unshared?

-To help you create content that the right people will want to engage with, Your Brand Found have shared four tips to generate engaging content.
+To help you create content that the right people will want to engage with, Your Brand Found have shared five tips to generate engaging content.

 If you want to create content that engages, you need to come up with ideas that solve your own problems – and will therefore help your audience out of a bind too.

 Ignoring or internalising a problem will just cause stress and make it harder to come up with a solution.
 So if you’re struggling with something that you think your audience find difficult too, address it honestly.